-Zambia starts first-ever diarrhoea vaccines on childrenJanuary 23rd, 2012 in Medications /
+Zambia starts first-ever diarrhoea vaccines on childrenJanuary 23, 2012 in Medicine & Health / Medications

 Zambian health authorities on Monday started the country's first-ever vaccine campaign against diarrhoea on children under five years of age, in an attempt to reduce deaths arising from the disease.